-3. An Interleave SoDIMM/MD placements like butterfly or back-to-back supported with a Non-Interleave ballmap mode at H-Series Processor

-4. Memory down of all technologies should be implemented homogeneous means that all DRAM devices should be from the same vendor and have the same part number.
-Implementing a mix of DRAM devices may cause serious signal integrity and functional issues.

-5. There is no support for memory modules with different technologies or capacities on opposite sides of the same memory module.
-If one side of a memory module is populated, the other side is either identical or empty.

-- 6. VDD2 is Processor and DRAM voltage, and VDDQ is DRAM voltage. - 7.
+- 3. An Interleave SoDIMM/MD placements like butterfly or back-to-back supported with a Non-Interleave ballmap mode at PS-Series Processor. - 4.
+Memory down of all technologies should be implemented homogeneous means that all DRAM devices should be from the same vendor and have the same part number.
+Implementing a mix of DRAM devices may cause serious signal integrity and functional issues. - 5.
+There is no support for memory modules with different technologies or capacities on opposite sides of the same memory module.
+If one side of a memory module is populated, the other side is either identical or empty. - 6.
+VDD2 is Processor and DRAM voltage, and VDDQ is DRAM voltage. - 7.
 Pending DRAM samples availability. - 8.
-5V is DIMM voltage, 1.1V is Memory down voltage.

-9. Speed is pending validation.

-10.LPDDR5 technology supports 8 Bank Mode, BG (Bank Group) Mode and 16 Bank Mode.LPDDR5x technology supports BG Mode and 16 Bank Mode, according to JEDEC spec.
-The processor supports BG Mode and 16 Bank Mode.
-Bank Mode may vary according to SAGV Point.

-11.DDR5 ECC DIMMs are not validated but can be supported based on customer design electrical performance without ECC functionality.
+5V is DIMM voltage, 1.1V is Memory down voltage. - 9.
+DDR5 ECC DIMMs are not validated but can be supported based on customer design electrical performance without ECC functionality.